Reconfiguring k-path vertex covers: Polynomial-Time Algorithms

-\begin{proof} Before proving Theorem~\ref{thm:kPVCR_paths_TS}, we describe the algorithm $\mathtt{PVCRPathTS}(P,I,J)$ that takes two $k$-path vertex covers $I$ and $J$ of $P$ with $|I| = |J|$ as the input, and returns a $\mathsf{TS}$-sequence between them.
-In the following, we use the expression \textit{leftmost} instead of using ``with the smallest index''.
+\begin{theorem} Given an instance $(P, I, J, \mathsf{TS})$ of \textsc{$k$-PVCR} on a path $P$, the $k$-path vertex covers $I$ and $J$ are reconfigurable if and only if $|I| = |J|$.
+Moreover, we can compute a shortest reconfiguration sequence in $O(n^2)$ time. \end{theorem} \begin{proof} Before proving Theorem~\ref{thm:kPVCR_paths_TS}, we describe the algorithm $\mathtt{PVCRPathTS}(P,I,J)$ (Algorithm~\ref{algo:PVCRPathTS}) that takes two $k$-path vertex covers $I$ and $J$ of $P$ with $|I| = |J|$ as the input, and returns a $\mathsf{TS}$-sequence between them.
+In the following, we use the expression \emph{leftmost} instead of using ``with the smallest index''.